Skip to main content

 6-month double-blind, randomized, placebo-controlled trial54 healthy non-smoking adults

-Oral GSH at 250 or 1,000 mg/day increased glutathione levels 30 to 35% in erythrocytes, plasma, and lymphocytes, with 260% increase in buccal cells at the high dose.
-NK cell cytotoxicity increased over 2-fold at the high dose.
-This landmark study challenged earlier assumptions that oral glutathione lacked bioavailability.
+Oral GSH at 250 or 1,000 mg/day raised glutathione 30 to 35% in erythrocytes, plasma, and lymphocytes and 260% in buccal cells at the high dose, with NK cell cytotoxicity more than doubling versus placebo.
+Levels returned to baseline after washout.
+This was the first controlled human evidence that oral glutathione meaningfully raises body stores.

 Liposomal Glutathione and Immune Markers